JSsixtyfour/smashremix/readme.md

 ### Home-Run Contest
 - Deal as much damage to the Sandbag to knock it as far as you can before time runs out.

+### 1p Enemy Control Mode
+- Activated by another player pressing 'Z' at 1p, Remix 1p, or Allstar CSS.
+- Scores are disabled while this is active.
+- Master Hand controls can be found [here](https://www.ssbwiki.com/Master_Hand_(SSB)#Moveset).

 ## Profiles
-- Toggles can be controlled quickly by choosing one of three built-in profiles: Community, Tournament, Netplay and Japanese
+- Toggles can be controlled quickly by choosing one of four built-in profiles: Community, Tournament, Netplay and Japanese

 ### Defaults
 #### Remix Settings